hbc/NGS_Data_Analysis_Course/sessionV/lessons/04_peak_calling_macs.md

 There are seven [major functions](https://github.com/taoliu/MACS#usage-of-macs2) available in MACS2 serving as sub-commands.
 We will only cover `callpeak` in this lesson, but if interested you can use `macs2 COMMAND -h`  to find out more.

 `callpeak` is the main function in MACS2 and can be invoked by typing `macs2 callpeak`.
 If you type this command without parameters, you will see a full description of commandline options.
-Here we only list commonly used ones.
+Here we only list commonly used ones:

+**Input file options**

 * `-t`: This is the only REQUIRED parameter for MACS.
 If you have more than one alignment files, you can specify them as `-t A B C`.
 MACS will pool up all these files together
 * `-c`: The control or mock data file
-* `-n`: The prefix string for output files
-* `--outdir`: MACS2 will save all output files into speficied folder for this option
 * `-f`: format of input file; Default is "AUTO" which will allow MACS to decide the format automatically.
 * `-g`: mappable genome size which is defined as the genome size which can be sequenced; some precompiled parameters provided.

-* `-q`: q-value (minimum FDR) cutoff
-* `-p`: p-value cutoff (instead of q-value cutoff)
+**Output arguments**

+* `--outdir`: MACS2 will save all output files into speficied folder for this option
+* `-n`: The prefix string for output files
 * `-B/--bdg`: store the fragment pileup, control lambda, -log10pvalue and -log10qvalue scores in bedGraph files

+**Shifting model arguments**
 * `-s`: size of sequencing tags.
 Default, MACS will use the first 10 sequences from your input treatment file to determine it
 * `--bw`: The bandwidth which is used to scan the genome ONLY for model building.
 Can be set to the expected sonication fragment size.
 * `-m`: upper and lower limit for model building

+**Peak calling arguments**

+* `-q`: q-value (minimum FDR) cutoff
+* `-p`: p-value cutoff (instead of q-value cutoff)
 * `--nolambda`: do not consider the local bias/lambda at peak candidate regions
 * `--broad`: broad peak calling

+Now that we have a feel for the different ways we can tweak our command, lets' set up the command for our run on Nanog-rep1:

+	$ macs2 callpeak -t bowtie2/H1hesc_Nanog_Rep1_chr12_aln.bam -c bowtie2/H1hesc_Input_Rep1_chr12_aln.bam  -f BAM -g 1.3e+8 --bdg --outdir macs -n Nanog-rep1

+The tool is quite verbose so you should see lines of text being printed to the terminal, describing each step that is being carried out.

+## MACS2 Output files

+There should be a total of 5 files output to the results directory:

+*`peaks.narrowPeak`:
+*`peaks.xls`:
+*`summits.bed`:
+*`model.R`:

 ***